mimblewimble/grin-rfcs/text/0000-slatepack.md

 grin-wallet already handles ed25519 keys for the v3 onion addresses in Tor transactions.
 These keys can be extended to be a general `SlatepackAddress` to allow a universal key format for both transport and encryption that is error-checked, QR friendly and easily human identifiable.

-  - Existing ed25519 public keys from the wallet are bech32 encoded with `slatepack` as the `human-readable part` to build a `SlatepackAddress`
+  - Existing ed25519 public keys from the wallet are bech32 encoded with `grin` as the `human-readable part` to build a `SlatepackAddress`
-    - `floopack` is the HRP for a floonet `SlatepackAddress`
+    - `tgrin` is the HRP for a floonet `SlatepackAddress`

   - A `SlatepackAddress` can be decoded to its ed25519 public key which can then be mapped to an x25519 public key to be used for encryption